ReginaldAnthony/Allegheny-County-Employee-Salary-analysis/README.md

 ## Conclusions & Recommandations
 * In conclusion, the comprehensive salary analysis provides insights into the varying levels of responsibility and expertise associated with different positions.
+The findings facilitate informed decision-making regarding compensation policies and practices, ensuring fairness and it was determined that there are no significant gender or racial disparities in salary.

+* In addition, it is important to note that fair and unbiased compensation practices contribute to creating an inclusive and diverse work environment.
+However, the analysis highlights a potential underrepresentation of American Indian/Alaskan Native individuals in the dataset.
+This finding suggests the need to explore strategies for promoting diversity and inclusion within the organization, such as actively recruiting and employing individuals from underrepresented backgrounds.
+By actively promoting diversity and inclusion, organizations can build a stronger and more representative workforce, fostering creativity, innovation, and enhanced problem-solving capabilities.
+Embracing diversity in all its forms contributes to a more equitable and harmonious work environment, ultimately driving organizational success.

-The findings facilitate informed decision-making regarding compensation policies and practices, ensuring fairness, competitiveness, and alignment with job roles.
-Analyzing salary trends over time and exploring the relationship between salary and gender supports proactive measures to address potential disparities and biases.
+*  Analyzing salary trends over time and exploring the relationship between salary and gender supports proactive measures to address potential disparities and biases showing there are no bias between salary and gender and there's an increase in salary up to 7.7% in the company.
 The salary range serves as a valuable tool for assessing the diversity and distribution of salaries, enabling organizations to make informed decisions regarding compensation policies, salary adjustments, and workforce planning.

 * Thank you very much for your interest in my Case Study!
 * And I would appreciate any comments and recommendations for improvement!